MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 - Build interactive presentations in Xamarin Workbooks
 - Use the Xamarin UI Inspector to examine and modify UIs created in Xamarin Workbooks
-- Use the Xamarin Forms Previewer to preview Xamarin Forms UIs in Visual Studio
+- Use the Xamarin Forms Previewer to preview Xamarin Forms user interfaces in Visual Studio
-- Use the Xamarin Profiler to analyze performance and memory consumption in Xamarin Forms apps
+- Use the Xamarin Profiler to analyze memory consumption in Xamarin Forms apps

 <a name="Prerequisites"></a>
 ### Prerequisites ###